shuiyibu/2017CQUMaster/大_面向高维数据的PCA-Hubness聚类方法.md

 [d20] Rand, W. M. (1971).
 "Objective criteria for the evaluation of clustering methods".
 Journal of the American Statistical Association.
 American Statistical Association.
 66 (336): 846–850.

 [d21]  Powers, David M W (2011).
 "Evaluation: From Precision, Recall and F-Measure to ROC, Informedness, Markedness & Correlation" (PDF).
 Journal of Machine Learning Technologies.
 2 (1): 37–63.

+[d22] D. Corne, M. Dorigo, and F. Glover, New Ideas in Optimization.
+McGraw-Hill, 1999.